Beyond Content Safety: Real-Time Monitoring for Reasoning Vulnerabilities in Large Language Models: Evaluation

 \subsection{Experimental Setup}

 \textbf{Benchmark Dataset.} We construct a static evaluation benchmark by drawing from the annotated corpus collected in Section~\ref{sec:prevalence}.
-To ensure balanced coverage across all data sources, we randomly sample 50 chains from each of the five datasets (OmniMath, BadChain, Preemptive Answer Attack, OverThink, and Deadlock), yielding a benchmark of \textbf{450 reasoning chains} in total.
+To ensure balanced coverage across all data sources, we randomly sample 50 chains from each of the six datasets (Omni-Math, GSM8K, BadChain, Preemptive Answer Attack, OverThink, and Deadlock), yielding a benchmark of \textbf{450 reasoning chains} in total.
 Each chain carries step-level ground-truth annotations specifying the index of the first erroneous step and its error subtype from the nine-category taxonomy.